Thank you for reading our post, please rate this article at the end.

 About Trout

 The trout species are closely related to char and salmon and are one of the many fish in the sea!
-They are very active fish and usually put up a good fight, presenting a good challenge to the seasoned angler.
+They are very active fish and usually put up a good fight, presenting an excellent challenge to the seasoned angler.

-Once caught, trout make a very tasty fish meal and are classified as oily fish.
-If you are a ‘catch it and eat it’ kind of fisherman, you’ll be happy to know that trout contains one of the lowest amounts of dioxins, this is a type of environmental contaminant found in all oily fishes.
+Once caught, trout make a delicious fish meal and are classified as oily fish.
+If you are a ‘catch it and eat it’ kind of fisherman, you’ll be happy to know that trout contains one of the lowest amounts of dioxins, an environmental contaminant found in all oily fish.

-The widest range of trout variety is found in the Pacific Ocean and along the West Coast.
-There they are abundant in sizes, colors, and species.
+The widest variety of trout is found in the Pacific Ocean and along the West Coast, where they are abundant in sizes, colors, and species.

-Trout are prey to a number of other animals including brown bears, and birds of prey such as eagles and osprey.
+Trout are prey to several other animals, including brown bears and birds of prey such as eagles and osprey.

-In some countries, such as New Zealand, every year government and private hatcheries release millions of rainbow trout and other trout species to combat overfishing.
+In some countries, such as New Zealand, government and private hatcheries release millions of rainbow trout and other trout species yearly to combat overfishing.

-The environments that different species of trout live in can have dramatically different effects on its colors and patterns.
-They usually represent the surroundings they live in and act as camouflage.
+The environments in which different trout species live can dramatically affect their colors and patterns.
+Trout’s colors and patterns usually represent their surroundings and act as camouflage.
 As a result, their colors and patterns can change as the fish moves to different areas.

 Trout Species and Where to Find Them

-Although there are 3 main species of trout, in different parts of the world you can find a variety of trout within these main species.
+Although there are 3 main species of trout, various species within these main species exist in different parts of the world.

 The cold mountain streams of North Carolina are home to the brook trout, also called a speckled trout.

-Brook trout generally measure around 8 inches although there are records of up to 12-inch trouts being caught.
-They are identifiable by their white leading edge, backed by black on its lower fins.
-They are known to live much longer than some other species of trout with an average maximum lifespan of 7 years and can grow to more than a hefty 66 pounds!
+Brook trout generally measure around 8 inches, although records show up to 12-inch trout being caught.
+They are identifiable by their white leading edge, backed by black on their lower fins.
+They are known to live much longer than some other trout species, with an average maximum lifespan of 7 years, and can grow to more than a hefty 66 pounds!

-In the United States, the most popular type of trout found is rainbow.
-These usually have a reddish longitudinal band and gill cover with black spots on it.
-Normally it measures around 12 inches on average.
+In the United States, rainbow trout are the most popular type of trout.
+They usually have a reddish longitudinal band and gill cover with black spots.
+On average, they measure around 12 inches.

-Fishermen enjoy the challenge of catching this breed as they tend to jump up out of the water when on a hook -which is one of the most thrilling parts of the sport!
+Fishermen enjoy the challenge of catching this breed because they tend to jump out of the water when hooked—one of the most thrilling parts of the sport!

-Another popular kind of trout, classified as a rainbow fish, is called a steelhead.
+Another popular trout, classified as a rainbow fish, is called a steelhead.

-This variation is known to migrate from the Great Lakes or the Pacific Ocean and return back to freshwater streams to spawn.
-This gives them the silvery sheen that they’re named after.
+This variation is known to migrate from the Great Lakes or the Pacific Ocean and return to freshwater streams to spawn, which gives it the silvery sheen it is named after.

-Steelheads tend to grow to large sizes in the ocean and have been recorded as growing up to 45 inches long and weights of around 55 pounds!
+Steelheads tend to grow to large sizes in the ocean.
+They have been recorded as growing up to 45 inches long and weighing around 55 pounds!

 Although the steelhead is well known, it is rarely caught, making it seen as a living legend among experienced trout anglers.

-Brown trout are quite an elusive breed also.
-They will usually give an amateur angler a hard time trying to catch them as they can be extremely wary of strange baits.
-True to its name, the brown trout are brownish in color.
-They have spots on their side that can appear black, red, or orange -the most common being black.
+Brown trout are also quite an elusive breed.
+They usually give an amateur angler a hard time trying to catch them, as they can be extremely wary of strange baits.
+True to their name, brown trout are brownish.
+They have spots on their side that can appear black, red, or orange—the most common being black.

-On average, when caught they can measure between 12 and 18 inches long.
-They usually can be found in waters that have covered such as sunken wood piles or wooden structures.
-Brown trout also put up a good fight when caught on a hook but don’t generally jump up out of the water.
+Brown trout average between 12 and 18 inches long when caught.
+They usually live in covered waters, such as sunken wood piles or wooden structures.
+Brown trout also put up a good fight when caught on a hook but don’t generally jump out of the water.

-Despite our categorizing trout species by their color, they do appear completely different outside of the spawning season.
+Despite categorizing trout species by their color, they appear entirely different outside of the spawning season.
 It is almost impossible to identify their breed by their color or patterns.
 This is not like wild fish, as they are known to have brighter colors and more vivid patterns.

-One less popular trout species is the Cutthroat, which is found in the western waters of the United States.
-These measure around 12 inches long and are identifiable by the distinctive red mark on its throat.
+One less popular trout species is the Cutthroat, found in the western waters of the United States.
+These fish measure around 12 inches long and are identifiable by the distinctive red mark on their throats.

-The spotted seatrout has a lightly colored belly with shades of color ranging from blue to silver, to white.
-It has dorsal fins and tails appearing as dark gray or green-black.
+The spotted seatrout has a lightly colored belly that ranges from blue to silver to white.
+Its dorsal fins and tails appear dark gray or green-black.

 They are found around the Atlantic and Gulf coasts, deep holes in Florida and its channels, mangrove-fringed shorelines, grass flats, and oyster bars.

-Sand seatrout and silver seatrout are not as common as the spotted seatrout but are also known to be caught inshore and around the Gulf Coast and Atlantic coast of Florida.
+Sand and silver seatrout are less common than spotted seatrout but are also known to be caught inshore and around Florida’s Gulf and Atlantic coasts.

-Sand seatrout have yellow backs and bellies ranging in colors of silver and white.
+Sand seatrout has yellow backs and bellies ranging in colors of silver and white.

-Silver seatrout are more commonly found in similar locations in sand or muddy bottoms offshore.
-These have sand-colored backs, with silvery sides and white bellies.
+Silver seatrouts are more commonly found in similar locations in sand or muddy bottoms offshore.
+They have sand-colored backs, silvery sides, and white bellies.

 Silver seatrout is not to be confused with silver trout, which are sadly extinct.

-Regardless of whether the trout is a stock pond or wild bred, all species of trout need clean, cool, well-oxygenated water to be healthy and to thrive.
+Whether trout are stock ponds or wild-bred, all species need clean, cool, well-oxygenated water to be healthy and thrive.

-For anglers, this means it’s often more strategic to head to water at higher altitudes, such as lakes and alpine rivers during summer months, where the water is cooler.
+It’s often more strategic for anglers to head to water at higher altitudes, such as lakes and alpine rivers, during summer, when the water is cooler.
 Also, rivers in forested areas offer more shade and have waters with good flows and depths.

 What Do Trout Like to Eat?

-So, if you are interested in fishing for trout, one of the first questions you might want to know is What do trout like to eat?
-The answer to this question will give you an indication of the kinds of baits and lures you will need to use.
+So, if you are interested in fishing for trout, one of the first questions you might want to know is: What do trout like to eat?
+The answer to this question will indicate the kinds of baits and lures you must use.

-There is a wide variety of things that trout eat.
-Generally, they like to feed on other small fish, soft soft-bodied aquatic invertebrates, such as flies, dragonflies, mayflies, stoneflies, caddisflies, and mollusks.
-Trout that are found in lakes will also include various species of zooplankton in their diet, as well as eel, shrimp, mealworms, bloodworms, insects, and small animal parts.
+Trout eat a wide variety of things.
+Generally, they feed on other small fish and soft-bodied aquatic invertebrates, such as flies, dragonflies, mayflies, stoneflies, caddisflies, and mollusks.
+Trout found in lakes will also include various species of zooplankton in their diet, as well as eel, shrimp, mealworms, bloodworms, insects, and small animal parts.

-For the most part, trout larger than around 12 inches exclusively eat other small fish -if this is available in their immediate surroundings.
+For the most part, trout larger than 12 inches exclusively eat other small fish -if available in their immediate surroundings.

 A fully grown trout can devour a smaller fish up to 1/3 their length!